kcudding/ecotheory.github.io/teach/652modelselect.md

 2. Intro to likelihood
 	1. Difference between probability and likelihood
-	2. maximum likelihood
-	3. example with coin toss?
+	3. example with mean (should I use coin toss instead)?
+	4. 	maximum likelihood
-	4. Least squares and max like are the same for normal distribution: example with regression
+	5. Least squares and max like are the same for normal distribution: example with regression
-	5. ??How does likelihood differ from R2?

 3. Model comparison with AIC
 	1. Comparing 3 different models with max like